term-world/syllabus-template/CODE_OF_CONDUCT.md

 #### Individual assignments

 While certain assignments should be achieved individually citizens have access to collaborators.
-However, keep in mind that, like "group" assigments, in pursuit of individual assignments:
+However, keep in mind that, like "group" assignments, in pursuit of individual assignments:

 * _Do_ assist others in your neighborhood, but _may not type directly on their keyboards_
   * _Do Not_ do this: if noticed repeatedly, this behavior may cause their neighborhood to lose neighborhood course points